-Click the map above to download it for free
+Click the map of Baja above to download it for free

-The state of Baja California is one of Mexico’s most popular travel destinations.
+This map of Baja, the state of Baja California, is one of Mexico’s most popular travel destinations.
 Visitors to Baja can check the Baja map to locate the cities and regions of interest.
 The Baja map will help travelers plan their itineraries with accessible driving routes.

 Baja California occupies the northern half of the Baja Peninsula.
 The Baja is 27, 071 square miles of unique climates and geographical features.
 From its interior mountains and desert terrain to its magnificent coastal waters and beaches, the state is famous for its many things to see and do.
 Use the Baja map to locate beaches, major thoroughfares, and city sections.

 As a major border city, Tijuana acts as an essential gateway to the state of Baja California as well as the nation of Mexico.
 When driving in northern Mexico, Tijuana is a great place to begin a journey since highways easily connect it to other major Baja cities as you can see on the Baja map.
 The 73-mile trip to Ensenada from Tijuana takes less than two hours.

 - Going north on Avenida Constitucion and turn right on Calle 4TA.

 - Turn left on Avenida Revolucion and then right on Calle 2DA.

 - Veer slightly left to merge onto Tecate/Mex 2.